MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 Code Owners
 -----------
-Every file in the code bases has a :ref:`code_owner`, and every file changed will need checking by the code owners - no matter how small the change.
+Every file in the codebases has a :ref:`code_owner`, and every file changed will need checking by the code owners - no matter how small the change.

 A list of current code owners for each project can be found in